danwing/cidfi/draft-wing-cidfi.md

 {: artwork-align="center" #fig-stun-cidfi-nonce title="Format of CIDFI-NONCE Attribute"}

-The CIDFI nonce is 128 bits and multiple nonces can be transmitted in a single STUN Binding Indication packet.
+The CIDFI nonce is 128 bits and multiple nonces can be transmitted in a single STUN Binding Indication packet {{Section 6.1 of !RFC8489}}.
 The STUN "Message Length" field indicates how many Nonces are contained within the STUN message.

 ## Client Requests CIDFI Network Element's Participation {#participation}